yohanesgultom/OOCAM-ml-interface/README.md

          The maximum validation accuracy achieved shall be shown on a new webpage
 5. To predict an image:
       (i) In the first text field (Model:), enter the location of the model.h5 file
-      (ii) In the second text field (Image:), enter the location of the image (jpg) file that needs to be predicted
+      (ii) In the second text field (Images:), enter the location of the folder containing the image files that needs to be predicted
-      (iii) In the third text field (Labels:), enter the location of the labels.dat file.
+      (iii) In the third text field (Labels:), enter the location of the labels.dat file
-      (iv) The prediction among the label types will be displayed on a new webpage
+      (iv) The images would be sorted and stored in the 'predictions' folder in the main directory of the repo